 - Loss of muscle coordination

 2. Korsakoff’s Psychosis.
+This is the chronic, often permanent stage.
 Korsakoff’s Psychosis is a severe and chronic neurological disorder that can develop as a result of untreated Wernicke’s Encephalopathy.
 This condition is characterized by significant memory loss, particularly of recent events, and an inability to form new memories.
 Patients with Korsakoff’s Psychosis may also experience confabulation, which is the unintentional fabrication of events or situations to fill in gaps in memory.
 The condition can be particularly debilitating, as it affects a person’s ability to perform daily activities and maintain social relationships.
 Unfortunately, Korsakoff’s Psychosis is often irreversible, and treatment focuses on managing symptoms and preventing the condition from progressing further.

 Why Does Wet Brain Occur?